Excerpt from 'The Robin's Plight'

 Atop the stairs he spotted the source of the commotion.
 Two men, seemingly boiling over with rage.

 "It's over Antoine!
-Matoro is gone, and Wistillaux with him - it's time to come back into the fold."
+Micha is gone, and your Alor Wystillau with him - it's time to come back into the fold!"
 Francas did not recognise the man screaming at his father, but his thick accent told him more than enough.

-"I'll see this whole house crash to the ground before I move us back west, do you understand me?
-I am the Patriarch now, and by Thesse's will I will not see our family collapse into obscurity!"
+"I'll see the whole family crash to the ground before I move us back west, do you understand me?
+I am the patriarch now, and by Thesse's will I will not see us collapse into obscurity!"

 "Then you damn yourself, nephew."
 The man stood two steps below Francas's father, locked in one another's fury.
 "When I return, I will not do so offering sanctuary.
 Consider yourself warned."